jacklandrin/OnlySwitch/README.md

 ## Low Power Mode
 Low Power Mode uses Terminal commands that require root access, so the app will ask you to enter the password on every toggle.

-## Screen Test
+## Screen Test & Clean
 In Version 2.3, Only Switch brings a new feature, Screen Test.
 It provides a pure color view in full-screen mode, you can check dead pixels via it.
 Press the left and right arrow keys, the color will change from black, white, red, green, and blue.
-This function also can be used for screen cleaning, as you can see the stains on the screen.
+This functionality also can be used for screen cleaning, as you can see the stains on the screen.

 ## Hide Menu Bar Icons
 This feature is new in version 2.3.2.
 To be honest, Hidden and Dozer are both good apps for this function.
 Many users install OnlySwitch and them simultaneously, but this also squeezes the menu bar, which is already lacking in space.
 Therefore, the feature integrates into OnlySwitch.